 Our professional Master of Architecture is accredited by the National Architectural Accrediting Board Learn more.

-We are a supportive community of committed to providing you with a breadth of industry-leading curriculum and real-world experiences that prepare you for a successful career in our complex, global, built environment.
+We are a supportive community of architecture faculty and professionals committed to providing you with a breadth of industry-leading curriculum and real-world experiences that prepare you for a successful career in our complex, global, built environment.

 One of three departments within Ball State’s Estopinal College of Architecture and Planning, we offer the following:

 Undergraduate Minors offered by the Department of Architecture

 Graduate Certificates offered by the Department of Architecture

 The Department of Architecture seeks to provide a distinctive education for architecture and historic preservation students, providing students the grounding of a rigorous professional education with the critical thinking skills, creative and intellectual confidence, ethics, and self-awareness to allow them to succeed in their professional aspirations in a rapidly changing world.
 Committed to social equity and environmental stewardship, our graduates will be ready to serve the needs of diverse global communities as engaged leaders advancing their discipline.

 Collaborate with community partners and faculty in innovative spaces.

 We are rated “world-class with distinction”—one of only 20 distinguished programs (of more than 115 universities in the nation)—in The Cramer Report: America’s World-Class Schools of Architecture.

 Receiving the stamp of “world-class” is substantive because it is based on current rankings and those over the past 10 years.
 It is also based on ratings by academic deans and chairs from around the country, overall campus environment and student evaluations, and program accreditation.